-Have access to safeguarding statement, policy and other associated documents
+Have access to Safeguarding statement, policy and other associated documents

-Are made aware of the school's responsibility to safeguarding children
+Are made aware of schools responsibiltiy to safeguarding children

-Have access to appropriate signposting for support e.g. DA
+Have access to appropriate signposting for support e.g. DV&A

 6. Roles and Responsibilities

 We will follow the statutory guidance as set out in the latest Keeping Children Safe in Education (and associated documents and guidance), adhering to the roles, responsibilities and expectations identified for: